Brown Butter Linguine with White Beans and Spinach

 Using tongs, gently toss the ingredients until the cheese is melted.
 Add pasta water, one tablespoon at a time, if the sauce seems dry.

-Plate and sprinkle with more parmesan cheese if you like.
+Plate and sprinkle the brown butter linguine with more parmesan cheese if you like.
 Enjoy!

 Here Are Some Helpful Tips: